Bio & Incident Details

 Suspect: Committed suicide

-Sergeant Macaulay succumbed to a gunshot wound sustained two weeks earlier when he was shot by a robbery suspect near the intersection of Van Ness Avenue and Willow Alley.
+Sergeant John Macaulay succumbed to a gunshot wound sustained 10 days earlier when he was shot by a robbery suspect near the intersection of Van Ness Avenue and Willow Alley.

 Sergeant Macaulay noticed a vehicle that was wanted in connection with an armed robbery of a supermarket that occurred the previous week.
 Sergeant Macaulay stopped the vehicle and walked towards it.
 The suspect attempted to draw a Walther P38 pistol from a briefcase that he had in his stolen car.
 Sergeant Macaulay attempted to restrain the suspect by putting him in a headlock.
 The suspect then drew a .38 caliber pistol from his waistband and shot Sergeant Macaulay, mortally wounding him.